 covariates

 An \(n\) x \(k\) matrix of covariates to be used in the regression estimation.
+Please include a column of constants if you want to include an intercept in the regression model.
 If covariates = NULL, this leads to an unconditional DiD estimator.

 i.weights